firesync-org/firesync/README.md

 #### Authentication

-We can check if we're logged in, and display either a logged in or logged out button depending.
+We can check if the user logged in, and display either a logged in or logged out button.
 See [LoginWrapper](https://github.com/firesync-org/firesync/blob/main/demo-app/src/LoginWrapper.tsx) in the `demo-app/` folder for a more detailed example.

 ```tsx
 export default function Login() {